sushmaakoju/research-experience/learning-as-a-hobby/readme.md

 ## Learning as a hobby: courses, workshops, tutorials & status

-I initially started learning as a hobby required for my job, but I was very skeptical, but there were very few people who encouraged me to continue learning as a hobby - i.e. mainly my mentor + friend and supervisor+mentor+guide, without whom this page would be impossible to exist.
 The reason for putting this together now is to confront some of the stereotypes and biases, I felt compelled to share the following learning relevant information.
 We do not have to put everything on the internet to "demonstrate" proof of study and understanding when safety and privacy is not guaranteed.
 And this page is - NOT for Intellectual domination, NOT for power, and most importantly NOT for profit/gains/promotion of any sort. **The following proofs of studies are available only to put a fullstop to atleast some concerns and questions that - I, my mentors and mentor-friend - receive about showing online/internet proofs of my study.**

-I am grateful to everyone who supported and encouraged this hobby, knowingly or unknowingly.
-I am especially grateful to my mentor+friend and supervisor+mentor+guide for the support and encouragement.

 ### 2015 - 2017